Sour Cream Potato Salad

 2. When cool enough to handle, peel and slice potatoes.
 Place in a large bowl; add salad dressing and toss gently.
 Cover and refrigerate for 2 hours.

 3. Slice eggs in half; remove yolks and set aside.
-Chop egg whites; add to potatoes with celery and onions.
+Chop egg whites; add to potatoes with celery and green onion.

 4. In a small bowl, combine mayonnaise, sour cream, horseradish, mustard, celery seed and salt.
 Crumble egg yolks; add to mayonnaise mixture and whisk until blended.
 Spoon over potatoes; toss gently to coat.
 Cover and refrigerate at least 2 hours before serving.